ayushnagar123/ticketing-system/README.md

 ### Hosting link
 https://ticketing-system-api.herokuapp.com

+### Features
+- [X] Signup user with phone number.
+- [X] Login with phone number and password in body.
+- [X] Login with token if saved in cache and passed in header along with phone number in body.
+- [X] Login with refresh token by assigning new token if refresh token is passed successfully in header along with phone number in body.
+- [X] Unauthorize login if non of the token,refresh token and password is provided along with phone number for authentication.
+- [X] Bycrypting password for secure storage of login credentials.
+- [X] Forbidding login in case of unregistered phone number.
+- [ ] Bad request in case of input field validation are incorrect.
+- [ ] Create a ticket using name and phone number and timing.
+- [ ] Update a ticket using name and phone number and timing.
+- [ ] Delete a ticket using name and phone number and timing.
+- [ ] Display all ticket using name and phone number and timing.
+- [ ] Expire a ticket after 8 hours.

 ### How to Setup?
 **Step 1:- Install nodejs**
 * Download and follow the steps in the given [link](https://nodejs.org/en/download/) to install nodejs.